 Since 2017 we are helping landscaping companies, municipalities, nurseries, and water boards with working smarter and more efficient.
 We do this by combining our knowledge about trees and plants with the ‘Internet of Things’.
 Our customers have already installed more than 1500 sensors in The Netherlands and beyond.
-We are a young and innovative company with a culture of thinking in chances and opportunities, instead of limitations.
+We are a young and innovative company with a culture of thinking in chances and opportunities.

 We collaborate with several knowledge partners like labs (Eurofins Agro), horticultural specialists, (eco) hydrologists and hardware suppliers (Sensoterra, Tentacles Innovation).

 The mission of ConnectedGreen is to develop smart technology to make the world a greener place.
 Although green is crucial for the well-being of humans and our planet, (urban) green is not self-evident at all these days.
 Too often, green -unfairly- needs to compete with ‘grey’.
 To be able to let nature flourish in less natural places like city centers, on fly-overs or roofs, monitoring is necessary.

 The ‘Internet of Things’ offers a lot of opportunities for landscaping.
 But only technology is not enough.
 It is essential to interpret the data and translate it into practical actions.
 And that is where we see our role, by enriching technology with domain knowledge.

 We believe that smart systems can help to do more with the same or less means.
 Which is sustainable and at the same time leads to more green.

 The ConnectedGreen system consists of wireless sensors, a smart GreenCloud environment and a user-friendly app for use on a computer and phone.

 The dashboard shows in a clear way what needs to be done in which project.
 Users can also set notifications or alerts, which are sent if certain actions need to be initiated.
 Clients or contractors can see their own information by using a ‘viewer’ account.
 Finally, all data can be exported for archiving or further analysis.